Skip to main content

 Furosemide and alcohol

 Furosemide can cause a person to feel dizzy and lightheaded.
-In some cases, furosemide can also cause a drop in blood pressure (and faint) when standing up too quickly.
+In some cases, furosemide can also cause a drop in blood pressure or a faint feeling when standing up too quickly.
 This is called orthostatic hypotension.
 Alcohol can worsen these side effects.
 Being more dizzy and lightheaded can increase the risk of falls and fractures.
 Consult a healthcare provider about alcohol consumption.
 While taking furosemide, it’s best to avoid alcohol.
-Getting up slowly and holding on to something sturdy for support is a good idea to avoid falls.
+Getting up slowly and holding onto something sturdy for support is a good idea to avoid falls.
 When getting out of bed, go slow and rest each foot on the floor for a few minutes before standing up.

 Furosemide and dietary changes

-While taking furosemide, a healthcare provider may recommend taking a potassium supplement (or eating more dietary potassium such as bananas, raisins, prunes, and orange juice) and implementing certain such as a low-salt or low-fat diet.
-They may also recommend hydrating (to prevent dehydration) by drinking certain fluids daily.
+While taking furosemide, a healthcare provider may recommend taking a potassium supplement or eating more dietary potassium, such as bananas, raisins, prunes, and orange juice, and implementing certain dietary changes, such as a low-salt or a low-fat diet.
+They may also recommend staying hydrated by drinking certain fluids daily.
 Ask the healthcare provider for more information on dietary changes that may be needed to make while taking furosemide.

 Furosemide and licorice